-Online book sales are one of a small number of distribution channels for printed books which have noted a steady rise in value in recent years.
-Online bookshops offer not only new titles, but also a large selection of books from publishers' back lists, which are harder to find, and often not available in physical bookshops.
+Online book sales have noted a steady rise in value in recent years.
+Online bookshops offer not only new titles, but also a large selection of books from publishers' backlists, which are harder to find, and often not available in physical bookshops.
 At the same time, e-commerce in books is the arena for the fiercest price competition, which has an extremely strong effect on the entire book retail sector and the general state of the publishing industry in Poland.